Feeling of dread meaning in simple words

 This does not prove something bad will happen.
 It may mean something feels unresolved or needs attention, especially when the body has been carrying tension before the mind has had space to name it.

 What does dread feel like physically?
-Dread can feel like a tight chest, sinking stomach, throat tightness, clenched jaw, shallow breathing, restless waiting, feeling braced, or heaviness in the body.
+Dread can feel like a tight chest, sinking stomach, clenched jaw, throat tightness, shallow breathing, heavy limbs, restlessness, frozen stillness, or bracing before something has happened.
 Many people describe it as the body preparing for something it cannot yet name.

 The American Psychological Association describes pressure as something that can show up through the body, including tension, restlessness, and other physical cues that may appear before a person fully understands what they are carrying.[1]
 In the wellness lane, those cues are not labels.
 They are information you can meet with body awareness.